phimc95/My-Project/README.md

 ## Biography
 I attained my BSc in Mathematics in 2017 and my MSc in Data Science in 2018 at [Liverpool John Moores University (LJMU)](https://www.ljmu.ac.uk/).

-I am currently 6 months into my applied mathematics PhD at LJMU.
+I am currently in the final year of my applied mathematics PhD at LJMU.

 My PhD is working with the [OActive project](https://www.oactive.eu/) to use statistical and machine learning tools to develop a diagnostic and predicitve model for osteoarthritis.